 The value you provide should always be greater than the price they're paying, but they should grow somewhat in parallel.

 There are all sorts of ways, logistically, to set this up.
-You can get really creative with this stuff, but let’s talk about a few common ways to increase your MRR with different pricing models.
+You can get really creative with this stuff, but let's talk about a few common ways to increase your MRR with different pricing models.

 Per-user or per-seat pricing is one common way to attach value provided to value received.
 This type of pricing essentially means there's no limit to how much you could make from a given business.